 Andy & Hazel Robinson

 Andy & Hazel Robinson are based in Horsham, England and they have two sons.
-Andy is lead pastor of Kings Church Horsham and leads several teams in the church as part of this role.
+Andy is lead pastor of Lifespring Church Horsham (formerly Kings) and leads several teams in the church as part of this role.
 Andy previously worked for 20 years in the IT industry as a programmer and latterly as the sales and marketing director for a large international software company before joining the staff at King's in 2006.
 Andy & Hazel also serve CCB, a Newfrontiers church in Brasov, Romania, as well as other churches in the UK and further afield.
 For fun, Andy loves getting out on his motorbike and particularly enjoys riding to far flung places across Europe.
 In essence Andy is passionate about God’s people encountering Him, experiencing their theology and living life the way the Bible says is possible!

 Hazel is a pharmacist and works for a company providing pharmaceutical services into hospitals specialising in mental health and eating disorders.
 She loves to speak passionately about how encounters with God must make a difference in our everyday lives, our work and our interactions with those who don’t yet know Jesus!